 There are 142,000+ posts using the hashtag #freelancedesigner—get in on the action!
 Instagram posts with at least one hashtag boosts user engagement by at least 12.6%.
 Include as many relevant hashtags as possible to show up widely in design-related searches, and follow your peers’ work as well.

 Host giveaways and contests.

 A great way to boost engagement and gain new followers is to host giveaways.
 Have your followers comment or tag friends to win a piece of artwork or personalized design.
 You can also offer additional entries if your followers include your post in their Instagram stories or post about your work on their own page.

 It may seem like a small thing, but stats show that at least 50% of Instagram posts and comments contain emojis.
 It makes sense; it’s a visual platform, you’re a designer, so use more eye-catching icons to catch your audience’s attention.

 Share across platforms.

 As a designer, Instagram is the jewel on your crown—but that doesn’t mean you should neglect your other social media platforms.
 Drive traffic back to your Instagram page by sharing your posts to Twitter and Facebook.

 Link back to your portfolio.

-At the end of the day you want your portfolio to take center stage and be easily accessible.
-When your audience takes a look at your beautiful online portfolio, you’re sure to seal the deal on the freelance design jobs of your dreams.
+At the end of the day, you want your portfolio to take center stage and be easily accessible.
+When your audience takes a look at your beautiful online portfolio website, you’re sure to seal the deal on the freelance design jobs of your dreams.

 Want to find out more about growing your audience and attracting freelance clients?